knpuniversity/php7/knpu/return-types.md

 To fix this, add a return type.
 After the method name, add `: string`.
-Of course, this could be *any* type: a class name, `int`, `bool`, `float`, `array`, `callable` or even the new `traversable`.
+Of course, this could be *any* type: a class name, `int`, `bool`, `float`, `array`, `callable` or even the new `iterable`.
 More on that later.

 As *soon* as we do this, PhpStorm is furious all over again!
 And so is PHP: refresh!